falkr/ttm4115/pages/unit-use-cases.md

 * Start outlining all three tables.
   * Review if your use case really is at sea-level.
-* Finish the use case tables.
+* Finish the use case tables if you have time left.
 Ideally, these will be close to the ones you submit into T1.

 # Plan T1